Chloe Cheung: Activism

 Cheung’s first taste of activism was at the 2019 Hong Kong protests, which she attended with friends.
 At these protests, she saw the brutality of the Hong Kong police/regime firsthand.
 At one of these protests, she witnessed a Hong Kong police officer step on a protester’s neck, which heavily impacted her.
 After moving to Leeds in 2021, Cheung’s activism journey really began to flourish.
 She made a submission to the UN on the experiences of women during the 2019-2020 protests.
 Upon receiving this account, the UN invited her to their office in Geneva to join an NGO meeting on the topic.

 Cheung founded several Hong Kong activist and support groups in Leeds.
 The same year that she arrived in Leeds, she founded Hong Kongers in Leeds, a group for Hong Kong people based in Leeds that advocates for freedom in Hong Kong.
 In 2022, Cheung co-founded Leeds Umbrella CIC.
 This is a community interest company that provides support to Hong Kongers living in the UK, through employment support, English classes, mental health support, and the promotion of Hong Kong culture.

 Despite being abroad, Cheung continued to lobby for the Hong Kong cause in covert and overt ways.
 In 2023, Cheung was hired to work as a communications assistant for the Committee for Freedom in Hong Kong, where she continued to lobby for the Hong Kong cause.
 On 9 June 2024, Cheung participated in a rally outside the Hong Kong Economic and Trade Office in London.
 Together, protesters raised the colonial Hong Kong flag, then lowered it to half mast to mourn those who died or ‘disappeared’ during the months-long protests.

 On 27 May 2025, Cheung spoke about transnational representation at the Oslo Freedom Forum.
 She was invited to speak on the panel, From Hub to Crisis: Hong Kong’s Shift cite, alongside Benedict Rogers, Carmen Lau, and Samuel Bickett.
 The panel explored the shift of Hong Kong after the passage of the National Security Law.
 Specialists talked about how the erosion of freedoms and autonomy forced the international companies, journalists, and NGOs to flee.
-Later this year, Cheung’s dedication and efforts were rewarded with her nomination for the Freedom of Expression Campaigning Award by the Index on Censorship.
+Later that year, Cheung’s dedication and efforts were rewarded with her nomination for the Freedom of Expression Campaigning Award by the Index on Censorship.

+In January 2026, the UK government granted planning permission for the redevelopment of Royal Mint Court in London into a Chinese embassy complex, described in the media as a "mega-embassy".
+In response to the news, Cheung stated that the decision means "more interference, more influence operations and more intimidations of people like me".